Welcome to Sapporo, crab capital of Japan

 And finally there's also hanasaki, which is especially famed for its roe and traditionally served from late summer to mid-Autumn.

+"The hundreds of precise cuts requires perfect concentration, and nearly an hour to prepare.
+Most chefs will not attempt to prepare the dish as it can easily leave diners unsatisfied with chewy, unforgiving texture.

+"However, the master chef knows the correct strength and number of strokes to cut into the crab's flesh.
+Although the meat itself has a completely different flavor than grilled or boiled crab, the experience of eating crab sashimi in Hokkaido, and at other locations in Japan, is almost unique in the world."

+Ready to kick off your own crab fest?
 Here are seven of the best spots to enjoy crab in Sapporo.

 Sapporo Jyogai Ichiba